Chapter 8: Nominations and Elections

 Candidates must self-submit information via the ALA online form.

 The Nominating Committee is responsible for instructing candidates on how and when to submit this information.
-Candidates who fail to submit biographical information will be listed by name only on the ballot.
+Candidates who fail to submit biographical information will be listed only by name on the ballot.

-Nominating calendar (covers two fiscal years):
+Nominating calendar (covers two fiscal years)

-• Nominating committee appointed.
+- Nominating committee appointed.

-Nominating committee determines slate and asks candidates if they are willing to run.
+Following the conclusion of call for nominations, Committee determines slate and asks candidates if they are willing to run.

-September 15
+September 30

 December 1